 Court-Appointed Attorney vs. Private Attorney part 1

 Deciding between a court-appointed attorney and a private attorney is an important choice for some of our callers and their loved ones.
 In fact, it can mean the difference between a bright future and one stopped short.
 A court-appointed attorney (public defender) is paid by tax dollars and assigned to a defendant by the government.
-A private criminal attorney is chosen, hired and paid for by the individual or loved ones.
+A private criminal defense attorney is chosen, hired and paid for by the individual or loved ones.
 We have learned from our clients and callers that “free” is usually very costly to their freedom!

 If you are currently represented by a court-appointed lawyer in Oregon, here are some facts to consider.
-The court-appointed attorney system is short-staffed and short of funding needed to skillfully defend the thousands of people accused of a crime in Oregon every year.
+The court-appointed attorney system is short-staffed and short of the funding needed to skillfully defend the thousands of people accused of a crime in Oregon every year.
 Legislators and authorities receive cries for funding and change year after year while the budget and staff have been cut and cut again in recent years.

 About Oregon’s Court-Appointed Lawyers